Experience Oahu with Beautiful Beaches, Great Food and Incredible Adventures

 This is the perfect day to wear my Olukai flip-flops —my favorite flip flop brand.
 I think I have 5 different pairs in all different colors!
 They are super comfortable for walking around all day.

-After exploring Hale’iwa make your way to Sunset Beach, one of the most famous surf spots in the world.
+After exploring Hale’iwa or your hike, make your way to Sunset Beach, one of the most famous surf spots in the world.
 In the winter, the waves here are massive, and you’ll probably see pro surfers taking on swells over 30 feet high.
 In the summer, the water is calm and crystal clear, making it perfect for swimming and snorkeling.
 No matter which season you visit, it’s an amazing place to watch the sunset.

 Day 2 | Windward Oahu – Temples, Hidden Beaches & Coastal Hikes